-Which city is cheaper, Nags Head or Asheville?
+Which place is cheaper, Nags Head or Asheville?

 These are the overall average travel costs for the two destinations.